Costco Sued by NY Workers for Wage Violations!

 Federal and State Laws on Wage and Hour Violations

 There are both federal and state laws that protect employees from overtime wage violations in the workplace.
 According to the Department of Labor on FLSA, covered nonexempt employees are entitled to a standard minimum wage and an overtime pay “at a rate not less than one and one-half times the regular rate of pay required after 40 hours of work in a work week.”
 Additionally, New York Labor Laws further uphold FLSA regulations and suggest that employers should “understand the role of employment in dictating minimum wage, protecting workers, and providing benefits.”
 Overall, both state and federal laws on overtime pay ensure that employees are legally entitled to receive adequate compensation for the hours they work.

 Seek Legal Assistance Today

-If you believe you have unpaid wages, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe you have unpaid wages, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment lawyers work out of New York City and New Jersey and can help you figure out the facts, the law, and your best course of action if you are facing unpaid wages or overtime issues.